How to Quit Meth & Stop Using Methamphetamine

 When an individual using methamphetamine (more popularly known as meth or crystal meth) decides to quit, the journey before them can appear excruciating.
 This article details reasons to quit, what to expect, and an in-depth discussion of some ways to quit meth.
 Breaking the cycle of addiction is possible.

-Meth is a stimulant drug.
-Consuming meth increases your heart rate, makes you feel alert, and floods your mind with a pleasurable sensation known as euphoria.
+Meth is a stimulant drug that increases your heart rate, makes you feel alert, and floods your mind with a pleasurable sensation known as euphoria.
 Meth can also increase concentration and physical endurance, making it seductive to students and athletes alike.
 These physical effects are due to the excess dopamine that floods the brain when meth is consumed.
 Tolerance can develop quickly for users, meaning that people who abuse meth will need to rapidly increase their dosage to achieve the same effect.

 Meth can be administered in several different ways.
 It can be orally ingested, but this method is rarely used since it produces effects slowly.
 Addicts often inject, smoke, or snort meth because the effects are much more immediate and intense.
 Injection is the most popular method for use because of its intense rush, which occurs only 2-3 minutes after injection.